d6y/wootjs/README.md

 * _client_ - Scala source code, to be compiled to JavaScript.
 * _server_ - Scala source code to run server-side, plus other assets to be served, such as HTML, CSS and plain old JavaScript.
-* _woot-model_ - Scala source code shared by both the client and server projects.
+* _wootModel_ - Scala source code shared by both the client and server projects.
 This is the WOOT algorithm, implemented once, used in the JVM and the JavaScript runtime.

 ## Exploring the Code